ceph/ceph-ansible/docs/source/osds/scenarios.rst

 - ``osd_objectstore``: Set the Ceph *objectstore* for the OSD.
 Available options are ``filestore`` or ``bluestore``.
 You can only select ``bluestore`` with the Ceph release is luminous or greater.
-Defaults to ``filestore`` if unset.
+Defaults to ``bluestore`` if unset.

 - ``dmcrypt``: Enable Ceph's encryption on OSDs using ``dmcrypt``.
     Defaults to ``false`` if unset.